gobwas/articles/instrumenting-go-components.en.md

 What if you share your code across multiple programms?
-What if you even don't control the consumers of your code at all (and to be honest I suggest to treat _every_ package as it reused by unknown number of programms, even if in reality it is only one that yours).
+What if you even don't control the consumers of your code at all (and to be honest I suggest to treat _every_ package as it is reused by unknown number of programs, even if in reality it is only one that yours).

 All of this questions point to a design mistake that we made earlier: